 At Gühring, workplace health and safety standards and are of great importance.
-The Quality Assurance Department is responsible for workplace standards and the HR department is responsible for health protection.
+The central quality management is responsible for workplace standards and the HR department is responsible for health protection.
 Thus, safe workplaces and health promotion are an integral part of Gühring.

-Awareness of and compliance with legal requirements and standards on the subject of workplace safety ensure safe work processes.
+Awareness of and compliance with legal requirements and standards on the subject of workplace safety ensures safe work processes.
 Our workplace safety management system forms the basis for this.
-Our sites have been certified in accordance with ISO 45001 for the first time this year and BS OHSAS 18001 is therefore replaced.
+Our headquarters in Albstadt was first certified according to ISO 45001 in 2020.
+This certification replaced BS OHSAS 18001.
 At all locations, we continuously improve workplace safety standards through our annual health and safety inspections.
 In our hazard assessments, we identify all relevant hazards to which our employees could be exposed and adapt measures and implementations accordingly in order to identify hazards early and avoid accidents or adverse effects.
 Our safety officers in cooperation with our medical service and management staff are responsible for this.